calvinchankf/House-Prices-Advanced-Regression-Techniques/readme.md

 rank: 2757, score: 0.15143

-🤔 it is surprising not bad cos i remove all of the non-numeric features
+🤔 it was surprising not bad cos i removed all of the non-numeric features

 ### 2nd attempt
   - feature-encode categorical(non-numeric) feaures